joemoose/dungeoneers.d20/docs/play.md

 	- If you have multiple advantages or disadvantages, you take only one—they don't stack.
 	- However, if an action has multiple advantages without any disadvantages, it's likely to be no longer risky and will succeed automatically, per the GM.
 	- If you are in a situation with advantages and disadvantages, they cancel each other out; you roll just one d20 as usual.

-!!!
-Tip

-	Always look to gain an advantage over opponents and obstacles!
+	- Always look to gain an advantage over opponents and obstacles!

 ### Opposed Saves